Bucin Meaning In Bahasa

 Ito: Ngga pake gula, kan?
 (You didn’t put sugar in it, right?)

-Ito: Bohong nih, nih punya gue nih.
+Ito: Bohong ni, ni punya gue nih.
 Kebiasaan.
 (Hey, that one is mine.
 You’re always like that!)

-Bisma made coffee for the three of them, and then Ito usually drinks coffee without adding sugar in it, and he wanted to make sure that Bisma didn't put sugar into his coffee.
-When Ito asked Bisma about it, Bisma replied with [bawel], which in this context, he knows it, and Ito doesn't have to ask him to make sure.
+Bisma made coffee for the three of them, and then Ito usually drinks coffee without adding sugar to it, and he wanted to make sure that Bisma didn't put sugar into his coffee.
+When Ito asks Bisma about it, Bisma replies with [bawel], which, in this context, he knows, and Ito doesn't have to ask him to make sure.

 Vocabulary From the Scene

 [Nih] has the same meaning as [ini] = this.
-[Nih] is usually said when you are giving something to someone, like in this example, Bisma gives her father coffee.
+[Nih] is usually said when you are giving something to someone.
+Like in this example, Bisma gives her father coffee.
+For more about this, you can read my article here: Ini, Ni, and Nih In Indonesian.

 [Bohong] = lie.